by Trasie Sands

 ‘Are you nervous?’ he asks and sits next to her to adjust her posture and pose, brushing his fingers lightly against the side of her breast.
 Sophie doesn’t move, doesn’t look at him.
 He adjusts her hair and one bodice hook.

 ‘Undo just a few more, Sophie,’ he says, this time looking in her eyes.
 She unhooks all of them and he takes more photos.
 His camera clicks and winds constantly and Sophie sits patiently on the green sofa, her purple flowers scattered on the floor.
 Tom tells her she shines and asks her how she could be alone.
 The boys in town have no idea what they are missing.
 She doesn’t smile; she never smiles and she doesn’t move when he touches her.

 Sophie crawls under the covers of her bed.
 The boys in town have no idea what they are missing, he said.
 But they know all about her.
 Sophie waits in the dark for the whistle at her window.
 Tonight, the whistler is a boy who works in the mall.
 A new boy.
 He’s heard about Sophie from a friend and would fifty be enough?
 Sophie accepts.
 She puts her purple flowers over the jar by the bed and puts the boy in her bed.
 Tonight will pay for the sweater she lost somewhere.

-Trasie Sands has a B.A. in Drama from the University of Windsor where she also studied creative writing with award-winning writers Dr. Alistair MacLeod, Dr. Bruce Meyer and Adele Wiseman.
-She has been published by Project Calm Magazine and 101 Words.
+Trasie Sands has a Bachelor of Arts in Drama from the University of Windsor where she also studied creative writing with award-winning writers Dr. Alistair MacLeod, Dr. Bruce Meyer and Adele Wiseman.
+She has been published by Ad Hoc Fiction, Project Calm Magazine, Fictive Dream and 101 Words.
 She is the managing editor/owner of The Blake-Jones Review and a former editor at Flash Fiction Magazine.